Meeco/docs/platform/vault/enterprise-portal.md

 # Enterprise Vault

-An Enterprise Vault is a secure service like an end-user Vault with added functionalities tailored to enterprises.

-Enterprise refers to any entity, for example a company, a government, or a club.
-The term “Organisation” is used as the entity that controls the Enterprise Vault.
+An Enterprise Vault (EV) is a secure service similar to an end-user Vault with added functionality tailored to enterprises. _Enterprise_ refers to any entity, for example a company, government, or association.
+In the context of an EV, an “Organisation” is the entity that controls and manages their own EV.

 ## Functionalities

 The key functionalities of an Enterprise Vault are as follows:

-- Items, Slots, Connections, Sharing, Classifications, Attachments as per an end-user Vault.
+- [Items](docs/guides/vault/items-and-slots.md), [Slots](docs/guides/vault/items-and-slots.md), [Connections](docs/guides/vault/connections-and-sharing.md), [Sharing](docs/guides/vault/connections-and-sharing.md), [Classifications](docs/guides/vault/classification-hierarchies.md), [Attachments](docs/guides/vault/attachments.md) (as per an end-user Vault).
-- The Organisation that manages an Enterprise Vault can have one or more Administrators (Admins), who are authorised to invite and manage other Admins and deploy Services.
-The (Organisation) Admins and Services all have access to Items in the Enterprise Vault.
+- The Organisation that manages an EV can have one or more Administrators who are authorised to onboard and manage other Administrators.
-- Admins can be assigned fine grained permissions (see ATOM > Security Rights), in line with the roles within the authorised Organisation, to allow different access rights to Items within the Vault.
+- The Administrator(s) of an EV can manage and deploy additional services that work harmoniously with the EV's features and functions.
+- All Administrators have access to [Items](docs/guides/vault/items-and-slots.md), [Connections](docs/guides/vault/connections-and-sharing.md) and [Shares](docs/guides/vault/connections-and-sharing.md) in the EV.
-- An Organisation can connect to any user or other organisation Vaults to provide services.
+- An Organisation can connect to any user or other Organisation via a Vault-to-Vault conenction in order to undertake various workflows.
-- Fined-grained consent to manage the sharing of data with end users.
+- Fined-grained consent capabilities to manage the sharing of data with end users.
-- The Organisation Admin also has the ability to on-board third-party services, associated with the Organisation, to act on behalf of that Organisation and access Items, Connections and Shares in the Enterprise Vault.
+- Organisation Administrators have the ability to onboard third-party services (associated with the Organisation) to act on behalf of that Organisation.
+This enables third-party services access to [Items](docs/guides/vault/items-and-slots.md), [Connections](docs/guides/vault/connections-and-sharing.md) and [Shares](docs/guides/vault/connections-and-sharing.md) within the EV in a secure, controlled way.

-## Services

-Typical Services that are executed on behalf of an Enterprise Vault are:
+## Services executed via an Enterprise Vault

-Storing sensitive personal data that needs to be shared with other users.
-For example, verifiable credentials that are issued, or receiving verifiable credentials for verification purposes.
+The following are examples of services the EV offers:
+- _Secure data storage_ - This data includes, but is not limited to:
+  - raw data
+  - structured data
+  - verifiable data
+  - self-attested data
+  - semantic data
+- _Secure sharing_ - Structured data shared in a persistent or on-off way, for example: a document or attachment.
+Shared data can also include a business rule that determines if the data can be edited/updated, or locked to prevent editing by the Organisation or other parties.

-Securely sharing (structured) data in a persistent or one-off way.
-This data can be plain text, a document (e.g. verifiable credential) or an attachment (e.g. pdf).
-A specific implementation is the creation of an Item pushed via a secure API to an end-user Vault, without storing the item in the Enterprise Vault.
-This allows the secure sharing of sensitive data from other systems without the need to maintain the Item in the Enterprise Vault.
+  - A specific implementation of secure sharing is the creation of an Item pushed via a secure API to an end-user Vault, without storing the item in the EV.
+This allows the secure sharing of sensitive data from other systems without the need to maintain the Item in the EV.

-Securely receiving (structured) data from any authorised party (end-user or third party) within an Enterprise Vault ecosystem.
-This enables easy integrations with other services
+- _Securely receiving_ - Structured data from any authorised party (end-user or third party) within an EV ecosystem.
+This enables easy integrations with other services.

-## Management of the Enterprise Vault
+## Interacting with the Enterprise Vault

-An Enterprise Vault is managed via:
+There are multiple ways to interact with and manage an EV, including:
+**Meeco's Enterprise Portal**

-**Enterprise Portal** – The Enterprise Portal is an application that enables Organisation Admins to login and create other Admins, Item Schemas and Items, along with viewing Items created by the Organisation.
-It also provides a view of the end-users and other third-party services the Organisation is connected to, including the outgoing and incoming shares to and from these these parties.
+The Enterprise Portal is an application that enables Organisation Administrators to onboard, invite additional Organisation Administrators, and begin accessing Meeco's Vault API via a low-code interface.
+When using the EV via the Enterprise Portal, Administrators can create, view, and manage [Items](docs/guides/vault/items-and-slots.md), [Connections](docs/guides/vault/connections-and-sharing.md) and [Shares](docs/guides/vault/connections-and-sharing.md).
+It also provides a view of the end-users and other third-party services that the Organisation is connected to.

+**SVX API**
-**API** – All functionality is available using the SVX API to connect services.
+All functionality is available using the SVX API to connect services.

-**CLI** – Command line interface to interact with the Enterprise Vault.
+**Command Line Interface (CLI)**
+Meeco provides a CLI to facilitate interactation with the EV.

+**Onboarding to an Enterprise Vault**
+To set up an EV, an authorised user must first create an Organisation.
+Note that setting up an Organisation will require either approval via the creation of a Meeco Licence, or via an ecosystem's Tenant Administrator.